mbalos16/mbalos16/README.md

 ## Skills 🌟

-Please check out the next sections to see these skills applied in projects.
+Please check out the next sections to see how these skills are applied in projects.

 - **Exploratory Data Analysis**: understanding the data, identifying missing values, approach duplicated values, handling ambiguous values,identifying outliers and anomalies, and correlation detection.
 - **Unsupervised Machine Learning**